maidsafe/Whitepapers/Project-Safe.md

 #### 7. Safecoin Requests / Persona Roles

 Safecoin data is one kind of data, so it has PUT and GET request being defined.
 However, unlike normal data, there is no DELETE request defined for it.
 The PUT request for safecoin is "no duplication allowed", i.e. if there is already a safecoin data having same name (first 32 bits), the new put request shall be rejected.
-This will be handled by DataManager receiving the request.
+This will be handled by the DataManager receiving the request.

 A new request, EXCHANGE, is defined to allow approved requester update the pay_load of the token data.
 The rules defined as :
 * Only the owner that be approved by the majority of escrows and owners (previous / current owners considered as approved themselves) can update all fields.
 * Each escrow can only update their correspondent field once
 * Each time prev / curr owner field get updated, the version_number must be increased by 1 step, and all escrow fields shall be erased

-The above rules will be enforced by PmidManager holding the safecoin data.
-As the ownship field together with the escrow fields are actually used as "transaction", here PmidManager becomes practical TransactionManager and the safecoin data can be considered as receipt object as well.
+The above rules will be enforced by the PmidManager holding the safecoin data.
+As the ownership field, together with the escrow fields, are used as a 'transaction', the PmidManager effectively becomes the TransactionManager.
+In this instance, the safecoin data can also be considered as a receipt object as well.

-The safecoin data also served as "wallet" to itself, i.e. a wallet holds one token only.
-A user level bookkeeper, holding the list of token one user owns, can be done as a client only application.
+The safecoin data also served as "wallet" to itself, i.e. a wallet that holds one token only.
+A user level bookkeeper, holding the list of token one user owns, can be completed as a client only application.
 That list of token information can be stored in user's local machine or uploaded to the network as encrypted data.

 #### 8. Safecoin Transaction Structure / Scenarios